What is a Stye?

 - Bacteria on the fingers entering the eye

 - Cross infection from someone who has a stye

-Anytime bacteria gets trapped in an open wound, or your eye, there is a risk of infection.
+Anytime bacteria get trapped in an open wound or your eye, there is a risk of infection.
 The most common way these bacteria enter your eyes is through direct contact with your hands.
 If you suffer from allergies or blepharitis, then chances are you rub your eyes regularly.
 This alone increases the risk of developing a stye.
 Those who use makeup testers in public stores or even share makeup with friends are also at risk.
-People who have had a stye in the past are also more susceptible to having another develop.
+People who have had a stye in the past are also more susceptible to having another one development.

 Medical Treatment for a Stye